MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 2. In the admin center, expand **Users** \> **Active Users**.

-3. Choose the user whose mailbox nees to be converted
+3. Choose the user whose mailbox needs to be converted.

 4. Expand Mail settings, Under **More Settings**, click **Convert to Shared mailbox**.